Yandex Cloud

 SELECT * FROM db1.<view_name>;

-This query will return data sent to the respective Managed Service for Apache Kafka® topic.
+This query will return a table with data sent to the respective Managed Service for Apache Kafka® topic.

 To learn more about working with data received from Apache Kafka®, see this ClickHouse® article.